Skip to main content Skip to navigation

 Ongoing support

 After the initial engagement term with the RSE the project will be handed to the researcher.
-At this point the RSE will no longer be required to support the project, testing and bug fixing will have been included in the initial workplan.
-In the event of a production code or an ongoing service will make up part of the research longer term funding at a lower % would be expected for the RSE to engage in ad-hoc maintenance.
+At this point the RSE may no longer be available to support the project.
+Testing and validation will have been included in the initial workplan.
+If long-term support is required, then a low level funding should be negotiated to provide ad-hoc maintenance and updates.
 Code written for research projects by RSEs unless specifically otherwise stated comes with no guarantee or acceptance of liability.